SkywalkerERR/MWG/readme.md

-# Git and Github Course
+# Git and GitHub Course

-Crash course for Git
+Git and Github Course